11 of the Fastest Growing Vegetables For Your Homestead

 Carrots can be tricky to grow because their development happens away from our sight.

-The trick is to plan the right way: give carrots a loose, sandy soil to grow in, and be mindful of applying too much manure-type fertilizer early on.
+The trick is to plan the right way: give carrots loose, sandy soil to grow in, and be mindful of applying too much manure-type fertilizer early on.

 Plant plenty of carrots so that you can check on their development without fear of losing your crop.